 - Make the shrimp

 - 2. Add the shrimp to the tequila marinade and seal the bag, turning to coat the shrimp.
-Marinate in the refrigerator for 20 to 30 minutes, turning the bag occasionally.
+Refrigerate for 20 to 30 minutes, turning the bag occasionally.

 - 3. Heat a large saute pan over medium-high heat.
 Add the shrimp and marinade.
 Saute until the shrimp begin to change color.
 Add the onions, bell peppers, the jalapeño chiles, and tomatoes.
-Cook until the vegetables are tender-crisp and the shrimp turn pink.
+Cook until the vegetables are almost tender yet still sorta crisp and the shrimp turn pink.

 - 4. Combine the water and cornstarch in a small cup and mix until the cornstarch is dissolved.
 Cook the shrimp mixture for 3 to 4 minutes.
 Pour in the cornstarch mixture and cook until the mixture begins to thicken.
 Serve over hot cooked rice.